 here.

 To workaround this, WordPress redirects back to the plugins page after plugin activation.
 So what we can do instead is execute a redirect on the next admin page load.
+Properly coded WordPress plugin redirects can handle this smoothly.

 We can store an option, and then check for that option via a hook on admin_init